MMZK1526/Haskell-RM/README.md

 With the functions `p` and `p'`, we can then encode each line of a Register Machine.
 If the instruction is `HALT`, encode it with 0; if it is an increment, then it has a register number `r` with a line number `l`, and we encode it with `p(2r, l)`; if it is a decrement, then it has a register number `r` with two line numbers `l1` and `l2`, and we encode it with `p(2r + 1, p'(l1, l2))`.

-Finally, once we encode each line of a Register Machine into a , we can then encode the list of number into a single number by `s`.
+Finally, once we encode each line of a Register Machine into a number, we can then encode the list of number into a single number by `s`.

 One can verify that the "adder" machine in [Introduction](#Introduction) has a Gödel number of `s([152, 1, 4576, 5, 0])`, a number larger than 10^1426.